 The Netanyahu Disaster

 On July 8, 2025, Kyle and co-host Aaron Steinberg sat down with Israeli Prime Minister Benjamin Netanyahu in Washington, D.C.
-The episode aired two weeks later.
+The episode aired thirteen days later.
 Kyle opened with a line that would haunt him: "We are so not qualified to do this."

 He was more right than he knew.
 Netanyahu's team had supplied a script of suggested questions beforehand.
 Kyle later admitted as much: "They gave us a script with questions to ask," though he added they didn't strictly follow it.
-What aired was soft regardless, full of questions about "bromances" with Trump and whether Netanyahu preferred Burger King to McDonald's, while the humanitarian crisis in Gaza went unaddressed.
-NELK lost over 20,000 subscribers.
-Comments were brutal: "0 pushback you literally just let a war criminal talk freely for an hour."
+What aired was soft regardless.
+Bromances with Trump.
+Whether Netanyahu preferred Burger King or McDonald's.
+Nothing on Gaza, on civilian casualties, on the war as it was actually being fought.
+NELK lost over 20,000 subscribers in the week that followed.
+The comment section was a clinic: "0 pushback you literally just let a war criminal talk freely for an hour."

-Kyle's reflection was uncharacteristically raw: "I think we were both just ignorant to what was going on over there.
-I wish we could have gone back and had two weeks to sit down with someone, and we should have grilled him 50,000, 100,000 times harder, but it's something we can't get back."
+The reflection that aired alongside it was uncharacteristically raw: "I think we were both just ignorant to what was going on over there.
+I wish we could have gone back and had two weeks to sit down with someone, and we should have grilled him 50,000, 100,000 times harder.
+But it's something we can't get back."

 What is Kyle Forgeard's Personality Type?